 This eight week program is based on the science of neuroplasticity and modelled from the famous MBCT (mindfulness-based cognitive therapy) and MBSR (mindfulness-based stress reduction) programs.
 Research documented in over 8000 medical journals demonstrate it takes only eight weeks for the neural pathways to be altered and re-wired.

 In eight weeks, areas of the brain linked closely to mental health and mental illness alter in size and function.
 MRI scans show that after an eight week program, the brain’s “fight, flight, freeze” centre, the amygdala, appears to shrink.
 This primal region of the brain, associated with fear and emotion, is involved in the initiation of the body’s response to stress.
 Not only does this result in less stress and anxiety, but it also results in earlier deactivation.
 This means we can get ourselves out of a stress response state quicker and more effectively.

-As the amygdala shrinks, the pre-frontal cortex – associated with higher order brain functions such as awareness, concentration and decision-making – becomes thicker.
+As the amygdala shrinks, the pre-frontal cortex – associated with higher order brain functions such as awareness, concentration, planning and decision-making – becomes thicker.
 The “functional connectivity” between these regions – i.e. how often they are activated together – also changes.
 The connection between the amygdala and the rest of the brain gets weaker, while the connections between areas associated with attention and concentration get stronger.

-Furthermore, the insula (responsible for introspection and insight) increases in size, the hippocampus (responsible for memory, emotion and learning) increases in size and the pre-frontal cortex (responsible for higher order processes and executive ‘top-down’ control) thickens.
+Furthermore, the insula (responsible for ‘felt sense’, introspection and insight) increases in size, the hippocampus (responsible for memory, emotion and learning) increases in size and the pre-frontal cortex (responsible for higher order processes and executive ‘top-down’ control) thickens.
 In a nutshell, mindfulness practice increases one’s ability to recruit higher order, pre-frontal cortex regions in order to down-regulate lower-order brain activity.
-In other words, our more primal responses to stress seem to be superseded by more thoughtful ones.

 This eight week program results in: